Export to KML

 For raster layers the current extent or selected graphics can be used as extraction boundaries.

-- Clamped to Ground - default altitude mode for elements when other is not specified and when no altitude is provided in the tag.
+This is the default altitude mode for elements when not otherwise specified and when no altitude is provided in the tag.

 Altitude units can be meters or feet.